 The proof consists of two major steps.
-First we show the existence of a surface \tilde{S} that is isotopic to S via an isotopy that respects the vertices of T. This means that the intermediate surfaces of the isotopy does not intersect the vertices of T. We denote this relation by " $S \simeq \tilde{S} \pmod{T}$ ".
+First we show the existence of a surface \tilde{S} that is isotopic to S via an isotopy that respects the vertices of T. This means that the intermediate surfaces of the isotopy does not intersect the vertices of T. We denote this relation by " $S \simeq \tilde{S} \pmod{T}$."
 Moreover, this surface \tilde{S} has some nice properties relative to T, namely, \tilde{S} should intersect all the segments and faces of T in a "clean" way.
 Here, "segment" means any edge of a box that does not have a corner in its interior.
-To intersect a face "cleanly" means \tilde{S} does not intersect the face in any quadrantoctantorthant.html.
-We will use the gray code to label successive orthants, starting from 1 = 000, 2 = 001, 3 = 011, 4 = 010, 5 = 110, 6 = 111, 7 = 101, 8 = 100.
+To intersect a face "cleanly" means \tilde{S} does not intersect the face in any loop.
+To intersect a segment "cleanly" means \tilde{S} intersects it at most once.
+To show the existence of such an \tilde{S} , we will give a conceptual process to remove loops and remove pairs of intersections on segments.
+But we need to define a partial order on loops and pairs and to show that we can remove minimal elements of this partial order repeatedly.
+When this partial order is empty, the surface is clean.